hoangphuc1998/hoangphuc1998.github.io/content/posts/machine-learning/variational_inference.md

     appendFilePath: true # to append file path to Edit link
 ---

-# 1. What is statistical inference?
+# 1. What is Bayesian inference?
+(In this post, I will only talk about inference in Bayesian network, but the idea remain the same when applying to general Probabilistic Graphical Models)

+First of all, we need to know what is an Bayesian network.
 - Two questions:
     - Marginal inference
     - Maximum a posteriori
 - Example:
 - Inference in machine learning world is a special case of inference in graphical probabilistic models.
-# Why inference is hard?
+# 2. Why inference is hard?
 - Multidimensionality
 - Example
 - Sampling techniques
 - Advantages and disadvantages of sampling techniques
-# Inference as Optimization problem
+# 3. Inference as Optimization problem

 # Reference
 - CS228: Probabilistic Graphical Models of Stanford University ![https://ermongroup.github.io/cs228-notes](https://ermongroup.github.io/cs228-notes)